Bellsquarry

 Bellsquarry is a suburban area located in the south-west of Livingston, West Lothian, Scotland.
 Bellsquarry is located to the west of the Murieston area of the town and to the south of the Dedridge area of the town.
 The Brucefield industrial estate lies on its western edge.

 History

-Along with the settlements of Livingston Village and Livingston Station, Bellsquarry became part of Livingston new town on its designation in 1962.
+Along with the settlements of Livingston Village and Livingston Station (now Deans), Bellsquarry became part of Livingston new town on its designation in 1962.

 The name Bellsquarry originates from a former Burdiehouse Limestone quarry and the surname of its owner, Mr Bell.
 The quarry was in operation by 1782 and continued until the early 20th century, when it was used as a rubbish dump before being tidied and covered.
 Some of the former limestone kilns still remain around throughout the area.

 Brucefield Farm is a former substantial farmhouse built circa 1800 that is now in use as a restaurant.

 Buildings

 As one of the older settlements in Livingston, there are several 19th and early 20th century buildings in Bellsquarry, including Bellsquarry Village Hall.

 The Elm Tree Inn located at the village square, re-opened in early 2005 as a pub (downstairs) and restaurant (upstairs).

 There is one primary school in Bellsquarry, constructed in 1909 by the architect James Graham Fairley.
 The school has its own adventure trail.